ClonyPDF home

 Compliance DifferencesReviewed against consulate-specific checklist; rejection delays the visa decision itselfReviewed by passport office staff against the same biometric standardReviewed by the local Ausländerbehörde; a QR code from a certified provider often replaces the printed photo entirely

 Here's the honest answer: across these German documents, the underlying photo specification stays the same at 35x45mm.
 There's no separate "visa-only" dimension to track down.
 What actually shifts is submission — passport and residence-permit processes handled inside Germany have moved toward digital biometric capture at the authority, while visa applications filed at an embassy or visa center abroad more often still expect a printed photo.
-If you're applying for more than one of these — say a passport renewal and a Germany residence permit photo — the same compliant file can usually work for both, provided you match the output format to whichever submission method each process actually requires.
+If you're applying for more than one of these — say a German passport renewal alongside a residence permit appointment — the same compliant file can usually work for both, provided you match the output format to whichever submission method each process actually requires.
+The shared European baseline is set out in our EU passport photo guide.

 Digital Visa Submission Rules & Biometric Data